vammultipl/vammultiplayer_revamped/README.md

 [VamMoose Metachat Guide](https://hub.virtamate.com/resources/metachat-toolkit.26478)

 For best results - use full body tracking with Embody plugin.
 Otherwise, put on MetaChatReady pose from old MetaChat toolkit on your atom and move around like section 4.5 says.

+There is also a [video tutorial](https://motherless.com/A1A5226) on how to move without full body trackers

 ## Hosting Your Own VaM Multiplayer (Optional)
 If you want to host everything yourself, you can recreate the whole VaM MP setup easily: